VedavyasaRao/ModernCPP/README.md

 ### POSIX time functions
 POSIX CRT functions are widely used for time calculations.
 Some of the functions use the data types discussed below.
 In addition, environment time variable TZ is used for time zone settings.
 More details can be found [here➹](https://modcpp11.blogspot.com/p/chrono-library.html#POSIX).
+## Concurrency:stdLib ##
+Standard library concurrency objects can be broadly classified into five categories.
+### Execution Utilities Classes
+These classes store the result or exception to be retrieved asynchronously.
+They include promise, future, shared_future More details can be found [here➹](https://modcpp11.blogspot.com/p/concurrency.html#Execution_Utilities).
+### Execution Classes and functions
+These classes can execute code asynchronously.
+They include async(), thread, this_thread, packaged_task More details can be found [here➹](https://modcpp11.blogspot.com/p/concurrency.html#Execution_Classes).
+### Synchronization Classes and functions
+These classes provide synchronization between Execution Classes.
+They include mutex, timed_mutex, recursive_mutex, recursive_timed_mutex, conditional variable, conditional variable_any, call_once()
+More details can be found [here➹](https://modcpp11.blogspot.com/p/concurrency.html#Synchronization_Classes).
+### Synchronization Utility Classes
+These classes provide wrapper for Synchronization classes.
+They include lock_guard, unique_lock, shared_lock, lock() More details can be found [here➹](https://modcpp11.blogspot.com/p/concurrency.html#Synchronization_Utility).
+### Lock free programming
+The synchronization mechanisms discussed earlier uses operating system provided objects using atomic classes which provide interlocked atomic operations..
+They include atomic, atomic_flag
+More details can be found [here➹](https://modcpp11.blogspot.com/p/concurrency.html#Lock_free).